dottjt/refactor-me/README.md

 ### Testing

-Testing has been setup exclusively in docker for reasons of idempotency, in part because it relies on a database.
-It can work on local, but it has neither been tested nor setup for that use-case.
+Testing has been setup exclusively in docker for reasons of idempotency, in part because they're integration tests which rely on the database.
+It will not work in local because of how the environment variables have been setup.

 - `npm run start:docker:test`